MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPWebApplication.md

 ```

 ### -OutgoingEmailAddress
-Specifies the new outgoing e-mail address for e-mail messages sent from this Web application.
+Specifies the new outgoing e-mail address for e-mail messages sent from this web application.
 The type must be a valid address; for example, someone@example.com.

 ```yaml